openfisca/openfisca-doc/openfisca-web-api/deprecated-api.md

 > You can still find it on [GitHub](https://github.com/openfisca/openfisca-web-api) but note that it won't be updated and that its stability isn't guaranteed.
 > Please use our [latest API](http://openfisca.org/doc/openfisca-web-api) instead.

+The OpenFisca API is available through two different means: public or hosted, each coming with its set of constraints.

 ## Public instance for France

 Even though this API is deprecated, the OpenFisca project still provides an instance with the French tax and benefit system, on [`api.openfisca.fr`](https://api.openfisca.fr).